 - out of line of site with an unaided eye

-- within 5.5 kilometres of a non-controlled aerodrome if there is a manned aircraft operating to, or from, the aerodrome – if your drone weighs more than 100g
+- within 5.5 kilometres of a controlled aerodrome (one with a control tower) if there is a manned aircraft operating to, or from, the aerodrome – if your drone weighs more than 250g

 - in the area of a public safety or emergency operation, for example a bush fire, police, or search and rescue operation